Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Background

-\paragraph{Uniform Reference Process ($q^{\text{unif}}$).} For unordered data, where no relation exists between categories, a natural choice is a so-called uniform transition matrix.
-For each dimension $d$, the elements of the transition matrix $Q^{\text{ref}}$ are defined by
+\paragraph{Uniform Reference Process ($q^{\text{unif}}$).} For unordered data, where no relation exists between categories, a natural choice is the so-called uniform transition matrix.
+In this case, for each dimension $d$, the elements of the transition matrix $Q^{\text{ref}}$ are defined by

-where $\gamma\in [0,1]$ is an stochasticity parameter.
-This reference process introduces randomness independently of the distance between categories, assigning equal probability to transitions into any category and disregarding any inherent ordering or relationships.
+where $\gamma\in [0,1]$ is a stochasticity parameter.
+This reference process assigns equal probability to transitioning into any different category, thereby ignoring any inherent ordering among categories.
+In Appendix~\ref{appendix:static_q_ref}, we provide \underline{a closed-form expression} for $q^{\text{ref}}(x_1^d | x_0^d)=\overline{Q}^{\text{ref}}_{N+1}$ in the uniform case.

 \paragraph{Gaussian Reference Process ($q^{\text{gauss}}$).} For ordered data, where categories are expected to exhibit meaningful relations, a Gaussian-like transition matrix is more appropriate.
 With the stochasticity parameter $\gamma > 0$ and the maximum category distance $\Delta = S-1$, the transition probabilities are